Brazil: Tax hike in Rio de Janeiro could reduce oil companies' remaining value by 75%

 Other reports you may be interested in

-A mine complex owned by CSN Mineração, the second largest iron ore producer in Brazil.
-The mine supplies CSN's steel mill and export market.
+An iron ore mine complex owned by CSN Mineração, Brazil's second largest.
+The mine supplies CSN's steel mill and the export market.

 $2,250